 Reasons why you should talk about it

-I think there are several good reasons to talk to your partner about premature ejaculation.
-And any other sexual issue for that matter.
+There are several good reasons to talk to your partner about any problems arising (or not arising…) in your sex life:

 - Stress and anxiety can make things worse.
 Getting it out in the open will reduce the stress.

 - You can find out exactly what she needs and likes.
 You might be surprised to discover that you can still do a lot of it.
 Most women would be very happy if you suggested more foreplay, manual or oral stimulation.